dev-thug/dev-thug/README.md

 ## Introduce

-I'm Hyunjoong Kim a front-end developer who
+I'm Hyunjoong Kim a full-stack developer who
 * pursue "Simple is the best",
 * absorb something good like a sponge,
 * tries something new.